 Assessor relative conativism is compatible with pluralism of various kinds.
-The assessor relative conativist could hold that there are two notions of personal-identity, public and private, and that sometimes sentences express propositions about a private notion, and sometimes about a public notion.
-In each case the proposition expressed should be evaluated at a context of assessment, but which attitudes determine the truth-value at that context will differ depending on whether the proposition is about a public or a private notion (community-level attitudes versus personal-level attitudes).
+The assessor relative conativist could hold that there are two notions of personal identity, public and private, and that sometimes sentences express propositions about a private notion and sometimes they do so about a public notion.
+In each case the proposition expressed should be evaluated at a context of assessment, but which attitudes determine the truth-value at that context will differ depending on whether the proposition is about a public or a private notion of personal identity (community-level attitudes versus personal-level attitudes).
 I think a view like this is quite attractive, and everything I say in the remainder of the paper is consistent with such a view.
-However, since the paper focusses on the role of other-directed attitudes, which are personal-level attitudes, I will largely focus on a private sense of personal-identity, leaving open that there might also be a public sense.
+However, because the paper focuses on the role of other-directed attitudes, which are personal-level attitudes, I will largely focus on a private sense of personal identity, leaving open that there might also be a public sense.

-The assessor relative conativist could also be a pluralist about a private notion of personal-identity, holding that there is both a self-directed and an other-directed notion of personal-identity.
-Indeed, if one is independently drawn to self/other pluralism then there is good reason to also endorse assessor relativism.
-For one can then say that Freddie and Jeremy express the same proposition about the other-directed sense of personal-identity when they utter ‘Mary will not survive teletransportation’, it is just that said proposition is false at Freddie’s context and true at Jeremy’s.
-By doing so the pluralist can jettison the need for multiple motions of personal-identityO corresponding to various patterns of other-directed attitudes.
+The assessor relative conativist could also be a pluralist about a private notion of personal identity, holding that there is both a self-directed and an other-directed notion of personal identity.
+Indeed, if one is independently drawn to self/other pluralism, then there is good reason to endorse assessor relativism as well.
+For one can then say that Freddie and Jeremy express the same proposition about the other-directed sense of personal identity when they utter ‘Mary will not survive teletransportation’, but that proposition is false at Freddie’s context and true at Jeremy’s.
+Thus, the pluralist can jettison the need for multiple notions of personal-identityO corresponding to various patterns of other-directed attitudes.

-In what follows, though, I focus on a version of assessor relative conativism that is not pluralist about the private sense of personal-identity.
-That is because at this stage I see no reason to adopt self/other pluralism.
-I will call this view self/other assessor relative conativism.

-In the next section I offer several reasons to endorse this view over those three of its rivals, those that are sufficiently plausible as to warrant further investigation: self-directed private realiser relative conativism, public realiser relative conativism, and extreme pluralism in its realiser relative incarnation.
+In what follows, though, I focus on a version of assessor relative conativism that is not pluralist about the private sense of personal identity.
+In this regard it denies self/other pluralism.
+I will call this view assessor relative conativism In the next section I offer several reasons for endorsing this view over three of its rivals, those that are sufficiently plausible as to warrant further investigation: self-directed private realizer relative conativism, public realizer relative conativism, and extreme pluralism in its realizer relative incarnation.

 4. Assessor Relativism and its Competitors